dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 \abs{\theset{\text{lines on } X}} = e((\sym^3 S)^\dual),
 $$

 where the RHS is independent of $X$.
+Computing this can be done using the splitting principle and the cohomology of $\Gr$